nfroidure/swagger-http-router/ARCHITECTURE.md

  to declare a new endpoint, this project forces documentation before code.

-It also is hughly customizable since based on the dependency ijection with inversion of control pattern allowing you to override or wrap its main constituents.
+It also is highly customizable since based on the dependency injection with inversion of control pattern allowing you to override or wrap its main constituents.